Published 20 September 2022

 This section aims to dispel some of the myths around open access publishing and includes sub-sections on print, peer review, quality and prestige, book processing charges, third party copyright and plagiarism.

 In order to encourage and enable scholars to embrace open access, it is important to dispel a number of myths and address some of the concerns around this subject1.
-The questions below have all been raised in recent open access book workshops and discussions.
+The questions below represent frequently asked questions in open access book workshops and discussions with authors, libraries, and publishers.

 Does open access mean the end of print?

 Open access and print can happily coexist; many publishers, including ‘fully’ open access publishers, also produce print copies.
+In fact, the revenue from print sales can help to support publishers to make books available OA.
 The UUK evidence report states that “there will always be a need for print purchases, and it is not the intention of open access to replace physical copies” (UUK, 2019).

 Are open access books peer reviewed?